 Family background

-Rowland Hill was married to Ann Elizabeth Pierce.
-They lived in and ran the Enmore Hotel on the corner of Edgeware Road and Camden Street from 1859.
-After his death on 7 May 1876, she continued running the hotel.
+On 24 June 1852, Esther died aged 32, and Rowland married Ann Elizabeth Pierce that same year.
+They lived in and ran the Enmore Hotel on the corner of Edgeware Road and Camden Street from 1859 and had at least five children.
+After his death on 7 May 1876, aged 54, Elizabeth continued running the hotel.
 She died in 1894.
-They had five surviving children at the time of his death.
+Rowland Hill was buried at Rookwood.

 Community activity